Who am I?

 To me that feels like a pretty special experience.

-During star gazing tours I use a Celestron 8” Edge HD telescope.
+During star gazing tours I use a Celestron 8” telescope.

 This telescope is a Schmidt-Cassegrain design, using a primary mirror 8 inches in diameter to achieve a focal length of 2032mm, allowing viewers to see a bright optical image of planets and deep sky objects magnified over 150 times.